Focusing on Global Economics and Finance

 Electives cover analytical and applied subjects, all taught by senior professionals in the field.
 We pride ourselves on the dynamism of our offerings, particularly how one of six courses is new each year.
 By continuously updating and evaluating the MA curriculum, we encourage our students to utilize major current trends in the global economy and apply their learning and analysis to practical situations.

 Students in the Lemberg MA program complete a total of 64 credits (equivalent to 16 full semester courses).
-Core courses account for 30 credits, but students may exempt from core courses by demonstrating competence.
-Students who exempt from Accounting and Financial Analysis may take Advanced Financial Accounting (FIN 213a).
+Core courses account for 34 credits, but students may exempt from core courses by demonstrating competence.
+Students who have previous accounting coursework may take Intermediate Financial Accounting (FIN 213a).
 Students may take 4 credits (one course) in a professionally-relevant field other than ECON, FIN, or BUS.

 Students are required to be "in residence" for two years (four full-time semesters).
 During these two years, students take a course load of 16 four-credit courses (64 total credits).
 Students may not accelerate their degree by taking heavier course loads or taking courses over the summer.
-A full-time student is defined as taking 12 credits or more in a semester.
+A full-time student is defined as taking a minimum of three courses (12 credits) in a semester.